cbourke/CSCE155-C-Lab01/readme.md

     Graders will provide line-by-line feedback on  your hacks, exams and other assignments using this site.

-Some other department and university computing resources and policies can be found at the following:
+Some other School of Computing (Soc) and university computing resources and policies can be found at the following:

   -   SoC Website: <http://computing.unl.edu>